-Who doesn’t love pushing their spoon through a crackling sugar coated crust.
-I know it is a restaurant favorite recipe.
-Maybe nicer restaurants serve creme brulee. it isn’t hard to make, and you can recreate this restaurant favorite at home.
+Who doesn’t love pushing their spoon through a crackling sugar-coated crust?
+I know creme brulee is a favorite restaurant recipe.
+Some nicer restaurants serve creme brulee.
+Did you know it isn’t hard to make?
+You can recreate this special dessert at home.

 The Ingredients in Creme Brulee

 I personally like to use a regular blow torch from the hardware store.
-I think they are cheaper and word just as well as BonJour Crème Brûlée Chef’s Professional Culinary Torch with Fuel Gauge.
-Do not use an industrial blow torch from someone’s welding kit, it may use a fuel that isn’t safe for human consumption.
-I like the one from the hardware store because they are cheaper, and I can do a sugar coated crust on a ham with one.
+I think they are cheaper and work just as well as the BonJour Crème Brûlée Chef’s Professional Culinary Torch with Fuel Gauge.
+I can also use the blow torch to do a sugar-coated crust on ham.